-Voyageurs were traders in the great Northwest frontier long before the Dakota Indian treaties in 1851.
-They had come from France and Canada to trade good for furs with the American Indians.
-But the land was vast and unsettled and so they ventured thousands of miles by canoe and by portage to collect goods in exchange for European goods.
+Voyageurs were traders in the great Northwest frontier long before the Dakota treaties in 1851.
+They had come from France and Canada to trade goods for furs with the American Indians.
+But the land was vast and unsettled and so they ventured thousands of miles by canoe and by portage to collect furs in exchange for European goods.
 Their travels were long and dangerous and required the voyageur to live among the wilderness.
 Voyageurs were generally short so that they could fit their legs into the canoe and had a strong upper build from month after month of paddling.
 The voyageurs were also known to be extremely courteous with a refinement of bearing.
 They were often lively, and could always be heard singing a tune.
-As described by Frank Mayer, their “tunes are very light airy and graceful, full of beautiful expressions suited to their purpose and the accompaniments of the voyageur as he paddles his canoes down rivers of the north and west.”
+As described by Mayer, their “tunes are very light airy and graceful, full of beautiful expressions suited to their purpose and the accompaniments of the voyageur as he paddles his canoes down rivers of the north and west.”

-One voyageur of particular interest to Frank Mayer while at the treaty negotiations was Henry Belland.
+One voyageur of particular interest to Frank Mayer during the treaty negotiations was Henry Belland.
 As noted by Mayer, Belland was the “voyageur of voyageurs.”
 Belland was the son of Canadian parents who lived in Montreal, but for many years roved the vast regions of Minnesota and beyond.
 In describing Belland, Mayer wrote: “The energy which distinguishes the American pioneer, was engrafted on the elegance of his French nature and that roughness which generally accompanies the backwoodsmen of American birth was replaced, by the ease, grace and animation of the French gentlemen.”
 According to Mayer, Henry Belland was one of the few “ideals” he had met in actual life.

 Excerpt from Ceding Contempt